Javed Akhtar

-Javed Akhtar (born 17 January 1945) is an Indian screenwriter, lyricist and poet.
-Known for his work in Hindi cinema, he has won five National Film Awards, and received the Padma Shri in 1999 and the Padma Bhushan in 2007, two of India's highest civilian honours.
+Javed Akhtar (born 17 January 1945) is an Indian screenwriter, lyricist, poet, and political activist.
+Renowned for his extensive work in Hindi cinema, he has won five National Film Awards and sixteen Filmfare Awards.
+He was honoured with the Padma Shri in 1999 and the Padma Bhushan in 2007, two of India's highest civilian honours.
+He is widely regarded as one of the greatest screenwriters and lyricists in the history of Indian cinema.

-Akhtar came to recognition in the duo Salim–Javed, and earned his breakthrough as a screenwriter with 1973's Zanjeer.
-He went on to write the films Deewar and Sholay, both released in 1975; they earned a cult following, and had a significant impact in popular culture.
-He later earned praise for his work as a lyricist, winning the National Film Award for Best Lyrics five times and the Filmfare Award for Best Lyricist eight times.
+Akhtar first gained prominence as one half of the screenwriting duo Salim–Javed, alongside Salim Khan.
+The pair achieved their breakthrough with Zanjeer (1973) and went on to pen several landmark films, including Deewaar (1975) and Sholay (1975).
+These works achieved cult status and had a lasting influence on Indian popular culture, particularly through their portrayal of the "angry young man" archetype.
+Following the duo’s split in the early 1980s, Akhtar transitioned into lyric writing, earning acclaim for his poetic and socially conscious lyrics.

-Akhtar notably campaigned for the Communist Party of India (CPI) and their candidate in the 2019 Indian general election, and was a member of parliament in Rajya Sabha.
-For his work, he received the Richard Dawkins Award in 2020.
+In addition to his film career, Akhtar has been an outspoken public intellectual and activist, known for his advocacy of secularism, freedom of expression, and gender equality.
+He has written and spoken extensively on issues of religion, human rights, and rationalism.
+Akhtar served as a nominated member of the Rajya Sabha from 2010 to 2016, representing the arts.
+He also publicly supported the Communist Party of India (CPI) during the 2019 Indian general election.
+For his contributions to literature, film, and free thought, he became the first Indian to receive the Richard Dawkins Award in 2020.

+In 2024, Amazon Prime Video released a three-part documentary series titled Angry Young Men, focusing on the partnership between Salim Khan and Javed Akhtar.
+The documentary explores their creative process, personal relationship, and the enduring impact of their films on Indian cinema.

 Early life

 Javed Akhtar was born in 1945 in Gwalior.
-His father Jan Nisar Akhtar was a Bollywood film songwriter and Urdu poet.
-His paternal grandfather Muztar Khairabadi was a poet as was his grandfather's elder brother, Bismil Khairabadi, while his great great grandfather, Fazl-e-Haq Khairabadi, was a religious scholar of Islam who declared the Jihad in 1857 against the English for religious reasons.
+His father Jan Nisar Akhtar was a songwriter in Hindi films and an Urdu poet.
+His paternal grandfather Muztar Khairabadi was a poet as was his grandfather's elder brother, Bismil Khairabadi, while his great great grandfather, Fazl-e-Haq Khairabadi, was a religious scholar of Islam who declared the Indian Rebellion of 1857 against the western colonies.
 Javed Akhtar's original name was Jadoo, taken from a line in a poem written by his father: "Lamha, lamha kisi jadoo ka fasana hoga".
-He was given the official name of Javed since it was the closest to the word jadoo.
+He was given the official name of Javed since it was close to the word jadoo.
 He spent most of his childhood and was schooled in Lucknow.
 He graduated from Saifiya College in Bhopal.